What is Digital Asset Management (DAM)?

 Don’t expect this to happen and finalize overnight.
 It will definitely be an iterative process, but you have to start somewhere with a certain set of regulations.

-Once that’s done, you’ll also need a manager to make sure that everything is being done according to the guidelines.
+Once that’s done, you’ll also need a manager to ensure everything is being done according to the guidelines.
 Depending on the size of your company, you may need more than one person on this.

 Don’t forget about employee training.
 Not all of your employees will have used a DAM system before, and even in cases where they have, they haven’t used YOUR DAM system before.

-To truly capitalize on the benefits a DAM system can bring, you’ll have to make sure that everyone using it understands its purpose, its benefits, as well as the rules and regulations they should respect when managing digital assets.
+To truly capitalize on the benefits a DAM system can bring, you’ll have to ensure that everyone using it understands its purpose, benefits, and the rules and regulations they should respect when managing digital assets.

-Today many businesses rely heavily on digital channels for branding, marketing, communication with the audience, and ultimately as a purchase/revenue stream.
-The simple reason really, you have to be where your audience is and today that means the digital world.
+Today, many businesses rely heavily on digital channels for branding, marketing, communication with the audience, and ultimately as a purchase/revenue stream.
+The simple reason is that you really have to be where your audience is, and today that means the digital world.